freewind-demos/typescript-puppeteer-domcontentloaded-demo/README.md

 npm install -g puppeteer
 ```

-Note: since puppteteer needs to download a very huge Chrome which makes the installation quite slow,
+Note: since puppeteer needs to download a very huge Chrome which makes the installation quite slow,
-I prefer install puppteteer globally and link it to this project before running.
+I prefer install puppeteer globally and link it to this project before running.

 Run